SLiCAP/SLiCAP_python/docs/userguide/parameters.rst

 #.
 In the netlist using the SPICE '.PARAM' directives
 #.
 In python using the circuit.defPar() method
 #.
-In python using the 'pardefs' argument in in anstruction
+In python using the 'pardefs' argument in an instruction
 #.
 In python using the specs2circuit() function

 Get all circuit parameters